jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 varies from 9 hours 23 minutes to 9:35 in December and from 15:01 to 15:14 in June), and a less good approximation for spring and fall (March is 11:19 to 12:37).

-My second task is to
+My second task is to try to filter out weather-driven variability to get a sense of what solar generation can produce if there were perfect weather every day.
-Because the real-world output in any data set is muddled by weather, my first step is to strip out this variability and identify the generation capacity of the sytem based on the solar installations that exist in the region.
-In other words, how much electricity can solar generate if there is perfect weather every day?

 ![2022](/assets/images/post4_NVPowerDailyChart.png)

-The chart above shows weather-driven inconsistency in solar generation, even in a desert area.
-The noisy blue line is the actual output by day in 2022.
-The orange line -- which connects the top 5 days of solar output in each month -- could generate a decent estimate for maximum generaiton capacity.
-But the "best days" approach has a potential shortcoming if the most productive solar days in a month still have some overcast periods for a few hours.
-In the chart above, July (which is monsoon season in the desert southwest and often results in at least partially cloudy days) may have this problem, as its generation falls short of what i imagine the smooth curve should look like.
+The chart above shows how meaningful weather-driven inconsistency is even in a desert area for solar generation.
+The noisy blue line is actual output by day in 2022.
+The orange line connects the **top 5** days of output in each month, and could be a starting point for estimating maximum generation capacity.
+But this approach has the shortcoming that even the best days in a month could still have a couple of hours of cloud cover.
+In the chart above, July (which is monsoon season in the desert southwest) may have this problem, as even the orange curve falls short of where one might expect given how May and June look.